 Professor, English and Creative Writing

-“I became a poet because I couldn’t be an international reggae superstar,” jokes Matthew Shenoda, associate professor of Columbia College Chicago’s Creative Writing department.
+“I became a poet because I couldn’t be an international reggae superstar,” jokes Matthew Shenoda, professor of Columbia College Chicago’s Creative Writing department.
 Yet the award-winning poet doesn’t stray far from the strong influence music has had on his writing.
 He continues to be drawn to the distinctive aesthetic of reggae music, which engages “the political, spiritual and sensual.”